luuuccasss/Discoreo/README.md

 ## 📝 Introduction

-**Discoreo** is a Discord bot developed with **Node.js 16** and **Discord.js v13**.
+**Discoreo** is a Discord bot that use **Node.js 16** and **Discord.js v13**.
 This bot serves as a template, providing a solid foundation to build your own Discord bot.
-It includes a few basic commands in the `/` folder for moderation, fun, and information, which you can easily customize or extend to meet your needs.
+It includes a few basic commands in the `Commands` folder for moderation, fun, and information, which you can easily customize or extend to meet your needs.

 ## ⚙️ Features